Behold, the mystery of the flipping scar, eyepatch, light source and hand wraps.

 - Machine Gun Willy, the final boss, wears a single spiked shoulder pad which switches from his left shoulder when facing left and to his right when facing right.
 The promotional illustrations for the arcade and Famicom versions clearly shows Willy wearing his shoulder pad on his right shoulder.

-- The cardboard box used as a weapon by the Rowper enemies in Mission 2 has "TJC" (the initials for Technos Japan Corp.) written on it.
+- The cardboard box that appears in the beginning of Mission 2 in the NES version has "TJC" (the initials for Technos Japan Corp.) written on it.
 The letters are flipped whenever the cardboard is "facing" to the left.

 - Despite featuring polygon models instead of bitmapped sprites, Double Dragon Neon also utilizes sprite mirroring.
 The Lindas in particular have a tattoo above one of their breasts that changes from her right breast when she's facing right to her left breast when facing left.